Dammu: Pre-release revenues

-After selling distribution rights, Dammu earned pre-release revenue up to ₹45 crore.
+After selling distribution and satellite rights, the film earned pre-release revenue up to ₹45 crore.

 Home media

-The VCDs, DVDs and Blu-ray discs of the film were released through Bhavani Company into the market on 10 August 2012, six days after completing 100 days of the film.
+The satellite and digital rights were sold to Zee Telugu and ZEE5 for ₹6.6 crore, the highest buy-over for any film in 2012.
+The VCDs, DVDs and Blu-ray discs of the film were released through Bhavani Company into the market on 10 August 2012, six days after completing 100 days in theatres.